 This also includes domestic projects such as the California train to nowhere.
 The state has been forced to cancel the massive bullet train project after having spent and wasted many billions of dollars.
 The state owes the Federal Government three and a half billion dollars.

-During the banking crisis of 2008, for example, the Reyno de Navarra Arena in Spain was impressive and imposing.
+During the banking crisis of 2008, for example (link is good) the Reyno de Navarra Arena in Spain was impressive and imposing.
 A giant white cube covered in 933 smaller illuminating cubes.
 But today, the nearby streets are silent and wire fences surround the unused public building.

 The building project was approved back in 2008 as a response to the economic crisis, part of a €4.5 billion plan by the community of Pamplona.
 The scheme was modeled on Plan E, the series of ill-advised measures put in place by the Socialist government of José Luis Rodríguez Zapatero to use public money to attempt to boost Spain’s economic activity.

-Another Spanish white elephant was Ciudad Real’s empty airport, which became an enduring symbol of Spain’s economic crisis.
+Another Spanish white elephant was Ciudad Real’s empty airport (good link) which became an enduring symbol of Spain’s economic crisis.
 Saddled with debts of nearly €529 million, the airport closed in 2012 after just three years of operating.

 The 2016 Summer Olympics in Rio de Janerio, Brazil, was a free for all for corruptos and looters.
 Even hardened Brazil watchers were cringing as details emerged of the thieving that marked the run-up to the first ever Summer Games held in South America.